nikkigorski/cos457_course_proj/Phase 3/README.md

 Team leader: Nikki Gorski

-Project topic: Creating a database when users can login, submit notes, see what resources their professors have verified, and rate other's notes for their classes
+Goal: Creating a database when users can login, submit notes, see what resources their professors have verified, and rate other's notes for their classes

 ---